Synival/BaseMUD/README.md

   rather the a +5 str bonus (the sum of the two).
 The same applies for negative bonuses like for 'chill touch' and 'plague'.
 * Object / character materials can now be shown with the 'materials' command.
+* Mobs can now be in stunned, incapacitated, and mortally wounded states.
+* Caster mobs now say their spells when casting just like players.

 **Additional changes:**